billabear/billabear/readme.md

 * Have tiered volume with a fixed fee and per unit fee.
 * Seats pricing where you charge per seat.

+### Customer Facing Frontend

+BillaBear allows you to use Stripe.JS by providing you a token that is registered with Stripe to be used with the customer.
+This allows you all the normal flexibility that Stripe.JS allows for.

 ### Feature Comparison Matrix

 | Feature                           | BillaBear | Lago Open Source | Lago Cloud | Stripe | ChargeBee | Recurly | KillBill |